Bhor Ghat

 Bhor Ghat is a mountain pass located between and for railway and between Khopoli and Khandala on the road route in Maharashtra, India, on the crest of the Western Ghats.

 History

-In February 1781, Bhorghat was the site of a battle between the Maratha Empire centered in Pune and the foreign powers in Mumbai.
+In February 1781, Bhorghat was the site of a battle between the Maratha Empire centered in Poona and the foreign powers in Bombay.
 They dispatched a large force to capture Pune, which had to pass through the Bhorghat pass, where they were intercepted by Maratha forces.
 In the battle that ensued, the Marathas inflicted a crushing defeat on the British in what would be known as the Battle of Bhorghat.

 The discovery of a route to make a motorable pass in Bhor Ghat came after information was provided by a local Dhangar tribesman called Shigroba.
 Later, the Great Indian Peninsula Railway laid a railway line from Mumbai to Pune.
 The section through Bhor Ghat with 28 tunnels, and old bridges was opened in 1863.
 The Ghat opened Mumbai to the Deccan plains of Peninsular India.